Olareanu/ccx-install/README.md

 cp ccx_2.22 ../../..
 ```

+Or run the ccx_build.sh bash script that will do the same.
+Building ARPACK does require sudo.

 These files are (as far as I know) taken from the original sources of the software, but I provide no guarantee any of this works or produces correct results.